taybro23/tbphotography_ms1/README.md

 ## **User story testing.**
 Personal Customer Stories;
-* *A personal customer would want a good looking website with lots of information and examples of work.*
+* *A personal customer wants a good looking website with lots of information and examples of work.*
   * I personally believe my website looks good and is easy on the eye, and I used bright colours to improve this.
 The home page has snippets of information about me and what I do, as well as showcasing a couple of photos.
 The about me page has an image of myself with some information about me, as well as reviews at the bottom of the page so users can see how previous clients have found working with me to be.
 The gallery shows my most recent photos, split into areas where they were taken to show versatility in my abilities.
 On the contact me page, further contact information can be found as well as a form where potential clients can submit a query.
-* *They will be more interested to learn more about the person, what kind of photo shoots they do and experiences that previous customers have had.*
+* *They are more interested to learn more about the person, what kind of photo shoots they do and experiences that previous customers have had.*
   * My about me and gallery pages fulfil these wants of a potential client.
 Lots of reviews and photos are provided on the site.
 * *They would like to have the information needed to be able to contact the person if they wish to discuss a possible photo shoot.*
   * The footer is the same on every page and contains links to my social media as well as an email address.
 My contact me page contains my mobile number and a form where they can submit any questions, queries or requests.